2008–09 CONCACAF Champions League

-The 2008–09 CONCACAF Champions League was the first edition of the CONCACAF club football championship modelled after the UEFA Champions League, replacing the CONCACAF Champions' Cup, and overall the 44th edition of the premier football club competition organized by CONCACAF, the regional governing body of North America, Central America and the Caribbean.
-The championship began on August 26, 2008, and it concluded May 12, 2009.
-Atlante of Mexico won the championship after defeating Cruz Azul, also from Mexico on aggregate at the Final.
-They represented CONCACAF in the 2009 FIFA Club World Cup.
+The 2008–09 CONCACAF Champions League was the 44th edition of the premier association football club competition organized by CONCACAF, the regional governing body of North America, Central America, and the Caribbean.
+This was the first iteration of the competition to be known as CONCACAF Champions League, having been previously known as the CONCACAF Champions' Cup.

+The championship began on August 26, 2008, and it concluded on May 12, 2009.
+Atlante of Mexico won the championship after defeating Cruz Azul, also from Mexico in the final.
+As champions, they represented CONCACAF in the 2009 FIFA Club World Cup.

 Qualification

 24 teams from 13 nations participated in the 2008–09 CONCACAF Champions League from the North American, Central American, and Caribbean zones.
 Nine of the teams came from North America, twelve from Central America, and three from the Caribbean.
 Below is the qualification scheme for the 2008-09 competition:

-Teams in bold qualify directly for the Group Stage.
+Teams in bold qualify directly for the group stage.